 This Storyline is based on the book, Cactus Hotel by Brenda Z. Guiberson.
 The story tells about the life cycle of Saguaro cactus and the animals that depend on it for survival in the Sonoran desert.
 The students become animals in the desert and experience the events in the story through the eyes of their animal characters.
 All 10 ELP standards are included in this Storyline.

 This Storyline is based on the book, Weslandia, by Paul Fleischman.
 It tells the story of boy who creates his own civilization as an elaborate summer project.
-After his garden is mysteriously planted magical seeds one night at the beginning of the summer, unknown plants begin to grow.
+After his garden is mysteriously planted with magical seeds one night at the beginning of the summer, unknown plants begin to grow.
 From these plants, he is able to create his own civilization.
 Students participate in the story as schoolmates of Wesley.
-They get to experience the story through process drama activities, research, writing activities, etc. This Storyline was originally written for the regular classroom by Colleen Vallerga.
+They get to experience the story through process drama, research, writing activities, etc. This Storyline was originally written for the regular classroom by Colleen Vallerga.
 I adapted it for ELD.
 All 10 ELP standards are included.

 Our last ELD Storyline for the year was based on the book, The Red Bicycle by Jude Isabella.
 Leo, the main character in the first part of the story, outgrew his beloved bicycle: Big Red.
 The bike shop owner in his town encourages Leo to donate Big Red to Burkina Faso where bikes are high demand.
 In Burkina Faso, we meet new characters who love Big Red as much as Leo did.

 In the first part of the story, the students become friends of Leo’s who are also purchasing and enjoying their first bikes.
 In the second part, the students use their imaginations to tell important stories about the new lives of their bikes in Africa.
 Everyone was actively engaged during this Storyline through research, drama and even a bike ride!

 If you’d like to learn more about this Storyline, come to the International Storyline Conference!